magnars/multiple-cursors.el/README.md

 You can [watch an intro to multiple-cursors at Emacs Rocks](http://emacsrocks.com/e13.html).

-## More commands to play around with

-I've set up my key-bindings like so:

-    ;; From active region to multiple cursors:
-    (global-set-key (kbd "C-S-c C-S-c") 'mc/edit-lines)
-    (global-set-key (kbd "C-S-c C-e") 'mc/edit-ends-of-lines)
-    (global-set-key (kbd "C-S-c C-a") 'mc/edit-beginnings-of-lines)

-When you have an active region that spans multiple lines, the preceeding three commands will add one cursor to each line.

-    ;; Rectangular region mode
-    (global-set-key (kbd "H-SPC") 'set-rectangular-region-anchor)
+## Command overview

+### Mark one more occurrence

+ - `mc/mark-next-like-this`: Adds a cursor and region at the next part of the buffer forwards that matches the current region.
+ - `mc/mark-next-word-like-this`: Like `mc/mark-next-like-this` but only for whole words.
+ - `mc/mark-next-symbol-like-this`: Like `mc/mark-next-like-this` but only for whole symbols.
+ - `mc/mark-previous-like-this`: Adds a cursor and region at the next part of the buffer backwards that matches the current region.
+ - `mc/mark-previous-word-like-this`: Like `mc/mark-previous-like-this` but only for whole words.
+ - `mc/mark-previous-symbol-like-this`: Like `mc/mark-previous-like-this` but only for whole symbols.
+ - `mc/mark-more-like-this-extended`: Use arrow keys to quickly mark/skip next/previous occurances.

+### Mark many occurrences

+ - `mc/mark-all-like-this`: Marks all parts of the buffer that matches the current region.
+ - `mc/mark-all-words-like-this`: Like `mc/mark-all-like-this` but only for whole words.
+ - `mc/mark-all-symbols-like-this`: Like `mc/mark-all-like-this` but only for whole symbols.
+ - `mc/mark-all-in-region`: Prompts for a string to match in the region, adding cursors to all of them.
+ - `mc/mark-all-like-this-in-defun`: Marks all parts of the current defun that matches the current region.
+ - `mc/mark-all-words-like-this-in-defun`: Like `mc/mark-all-like-this-in-defun` but only for whole words.
+ - `mc/mark-all-symbols-like-this-in-defun`: Like `mc/mark-all-like-this-in-defun` but only for whole symbols.
+ - `mc/mark-all-like-this-dwim`: Tries to be smart about marking everything you want.
+Can be pressed multiple times.

+### Special

-Think of this one as `set-mark` except you're marking a rectangular region.
-It is an exceedingly quick way of adding multiple cursors to multiple lines.
+ - `set-rectangular-region-anchor`: Think of this one as `set-mark` except you're marking a rectangular region.

-    ;; Mark more like this
-    (global-set-key (kbd "M-æ") 'mc/mark-all-like-this)
-    (global-set-key (kbd "C-å") 'mc/mark-previous-like-this)
-    (global-set-key (kbd "C-æ") 'mc/mark-next-like-this)
-    (global-set-key (kbd "C-Æ") 'mc/mark-more-like-this-extended)
-    (global-set-key (kbd "M-å") 'mc/mark-all-in-region)

-Okay, yes, I have a crazy norwegian keyboard.
-Regardless, these will look at whatever you've got selected at the moment, and mark more places like that in the buffer.
+ - `mc/mark-sgml-tag-pair`: Mark the current opening and closing tag.

+## Tips and tricks

+- To get out of multiple-cursors-mode, press `<return>` or `C-g`.
+The latter will first disable multiple regions before disabling multiple cursors.
+If you want to insert a newline in multiple-cursors-mode, use `C-j`.

+- Sometimes you end up with cursors outside of your view.
+You can scroll the screen to center on each cursor with `C-v` and `M-v`.

+- Try pressing `mc/mark-next-like-this` with no region selected.
+It will just add a cursor on the next line.

+- Try pressing `mc/mark-all-like-this-dwim` on a tagname in html-mode.

+- Notice that the number of cursors active can be seen in the modeline.

-If you would like to keep the global bindings clean, and get custom keybindings when the region is active, you can try [region-bindings-mode](https://github.com/fgallina/region-bindings-mode).
+- If you would like to keep the global bindings clean, and get custom keybindings when the region is active, you can try [region-bindings-mode](https://github.com/fgallina/region-bindings-mode).

 BTW, I highly recommend adding `mc/mark-next-like-this` to a key binding that's right next to the key for `er/expand-region`.

-## Scrolling

-Sometimes you end up with cursors outside of your view.
-You can scroll the screen to center on each cursor with `C-v` and `M-v`.

 ## Unknown commands